• Menu

 Sud 777 Mexico City

-Situated in the very exclusive Pedregal neighbourhood in the southern end of Mexico City, Sud777 is led by Chef Edgar Núñez, who was recently recognized as a Michelin Guide star.
+Situated in the exclusive Pedregal neighbourhood in the southern end of Mexico City, Sud777 is led by Chef Edgar Núñez, who was recently recognized as a Michelin Guide star.

 Location: Blvd. de la Luz 777, Jardines del Pedregal, Álvaro Obregón, Mexico City